 When to Use Microservices in Java

-Microservices are gaining traction for developers, and many that haven’t already implemented this architecture are considering doing so.
+Microservices development is certainly a hot trend in Java, with many that haven’t already implemented this architecture now considering a transition.
 But how do you know when to use microservices and when it’s not the right choice for you?
-Keep reading and discover pros and cons, as well as when and when not to use a microservices architecture in your Java application.

 Since features are split up into siloed services, they can then be designed, tested, and deployed independently, rather than having to redeploy an entire application to update just one feature.
 And, because the separate services are independently developed and deployed in parallel, they require less coordination, allowing your team to move faster and be more agile, releasing more frequent software updates.